Home

 For more detailed pricing information, I encourage you to look at my new book on landscaping costs.

-Re-doing Existing Steps
+Re-doing Existing Porch Steps

 Do you have an existing porch landing that you are happy with but your steps are in poor condition?
 The material you decide on for the new steps should look well with the existing porch.
 That does not mean that they have to be the same though.
 They just have to go together, and speaking of this, they should also look well with the siding on your house.